Bravantej/Blockchain-Task/README.md

 To make sure the blockchain isn't tampered with, we check if each block’s recorded previous hash actually matches the hash of the block before it.
 If the check fails, it means the block has been modified, because the hash of the block changes even when something minor is changed in the block.

 Proof of Work Approach:
-To ensure security and integrity, each block is mined using a simple Proof-of-Work mechanism.
-The goal is to find a nonce such that the hash of the block starts with a certain number of zeros (e.g. "00" for difficulty 2).
-This is done by trying different nonce values until the condition is met.
+To keep things secure, each block is mined using a simple Proof-of-Work mechanism. .
+The idea is to find a nonce such that the hash of the block starts with a certain number of zeros (e.g. "00" for difficulty 2).
+This is done by trying different nonce values until the condition is met.(like 0's in this case)
 This process requires computational effort, like in real-world blockchain networks such as Bitcoin, making it difficult to tamper with the chain.
 The more zeros required at the start of the hash, the harder the block is to mine.
 The function mine_block handles this by brute-forcing a valid nonce.